mooreds/docs-1/docs/references/sql-operations.md

 The `SELECT` clause gets as input a JSON object or JSON array from the data source and produces a JSON object or a JSON array.

-The `SELECT` clause supports three to ways to manipulate an item:
+The `SELECT` clause supports three ways to manipulate an item:

 * [Select star](sql-operations.md#select-star)
 * [Column selection](sql-operations.md#column-selection)